District attorney says Meek Mill should get new trial, judge

 A message was left Wednesday with attorney A. Charles Peruto Jr., who represents Brinkley.

-Mill's well-publicized sentencing became a lightning rod for criminal justice reform.
+Mill's well-publicized sentencing became a lightning rod for calls to change state probation and parole laws.
 In January, he joined fellow rapper Jay-Z and the owners of the Philadelphia 76ers, Brooklyn Nets and New England Patriots to announce the formation of the Reform Alliance.